-In North Texas, it’s time to get our gardens ready.
-We know well the temperamental temperament of our Texas climate so we won’t be putting our tomatoes out for a while yet, but we can risk spinach and lettuce.
-It was 80 degrees yesterday where I live; we’re expecting a frost tonight.
+In North Texas, when it’s time to get our gardens ready, we know well the temperamental temperament of our Texas climate.
+We know not to put our tomatoes out too early, but we can risk spinach and lettuce.
+In February, when I wrote this, it was 80 degrees during the day followed by a frost that hit us overnight.
 Texas gardeners are used to the swinging cycles of weather and we adjust and adapt.

 All of us understand that weather cycles over the years of our lives.
 Some years are too hot, some are too wet, some are too dry.
 But many of us are noticing swings that are not typical in nature.
 Natural rhythms seem un-natural these days.